 - The part when the families of the members of the band came seeking for their grandson/son and ran into Boss Jay’s band.
 It was too funny since Boss Jay thought they were another band the way they were dressed.
 Then there was also Ah Hai and the others trying to run.
 It was one big mess all right yet still hilarious.
 After Ah Hai and the others ran away, Boss Jay and his gang had to listen to the grandpa’s rants about them being devils, influencing the young kids, LOL!
 They had to run!
 That was too much.
 They were scared of the old man?
 OKAY…

 - The part where they thought Boss Jay died so it was getting out of control.
-It was too abrupt and too like terrifying in a sense to think BUT when he popped back up, it was just too funny.
-Honestly, I thought he died for real and I actually like him–for a gangster so crazy and so into music.
+It was too abrupt and too terrifying in a sense to think BUT when he popped back up, it was just too funny.
+Honestly, I thought he died for real and I actually liked him–for a gangster so crazy and so into music.
 He was too silly at times but he was the boss after all, he wouldn’t be that careless and it made sense that he wouldn’t be off as easily.
 He would’ve prepared for such cases.

 - The last part where Boss Jay and Ah Hao entered Jiao Jiao’s car to give him another sample.
 It was so funny how he was saying “It’s you again” when he saw Ah Hao.
 Then Boss Jay even resorted to begging for Jiao Jiao to listen.
 After they left, everyone was lining up and Boss Jay told Ah Hao to eat some more since he was too skinny, he wasn’t fitting in with them, etc. LOL!

 Things that the director should have attended to: